chento007/chento007/README.md

-# Chea Chento's Skills
+# [Your Name]'s Skills Portfolio

 Welcome to my GitHub page!
-Here, you'll find projects showcasing my skills in HTML, CSS, JavaScript, and jQuery.
+Here, you'll find a diverse range of projects showcasing my skills in web development, data analytics, and various programming languages.

 ## About Me

-[Short bio or introduction about yourself and your interest in web development]
+[Short bio or introduction about yourself, your interests in development and data analytics]

 ## Skills

-### REACT-JS
+### Data Analytics
-- Proficient in HTML5
+- Proficient in machine learning and data manipulation
+- Skilled in Data Pipeline, Exploratory Data Analysis (EDA), and Statistical Analysis
+- Experienced with Excel for Data Analytics, Basic SQL, and Python for Data Analysis
-- Experience in creating responsive and accessible web pages
+- Capable in Data Visualization and using Business Intelligence Tools
-- [Other HTML skills or experiences]

-### FLUTTER
+- Expertise in Story Telling and applying Machine Learning Algorithms for Data Analysis
-- Proficient in HTML5
+- Knowledge in Capstone Project Deployment
-- Experience in creating responsive and accessible web pages
-- [Other HTML skills or experiences]

-### HTML
+### Front-End Development
-- Proficient in HTML5
+- Proficient in HTML5, CSS3, and JavaScript
+- Experienced with jQuery, Bootstrap, and TailwindCSS

+### Back-End Development
-- Experience in creating responsive and accessible web pages
+- Skilled in PHP, Python-Django, Spring Boot, and Node.js
-- [Other HTML skills or experiences]

-### CSS
+### Programming Languages
-- Skilled in CSS3 and layout design
+- Proficient in Java, C, C++, and C#
-- Familiar with frameworks like Bootstrap
-- [Other CSS skills or experiences]

-### JavaScript
-- Strong understanding of JavaScript ES6+ features
-- Experience in building interactive web applications
-- [Other JavaScript skills or experiences]

-### jQuery
+### Deployment
+- Knowledgeable in Linux fundamentals, Basic Cloud Service Usage, and Web Server Configuration (NGINX)
-- Proficient in simplifying JavaScript code using jQuery
+- Experienced in Docker Compose
-- Experience in DOM manipulation, AJAX, and event handling
-- [Other jQuery skills or experiences]

 ## Projects

 [List of projects with brief descriptions, links to the repository, and what skills you demonstrated in each project]

-1. **[Project Name]** - [Short description]. ([View Repository](link_to_repository))
+1. **[Front-End Project Name]** - [Short description]. ([View Repository](link_to_repository))
-   - Key Skills: HTML, CSS, JavaScript
+   - Key Skills: HTML, CSS, JavaScript, Bootstrap
-2. **[Another Project Name]** - [Short description]. ([View Repository](link_to_repository))
+2. **[Data Analytics Project Name]** - [Short description]. ([View Repository](link_to_repository))
+   - Key Skills: Python for Data Analysis, Machine Learning
+3. **[Back-End Project Name]** - [Short description]. ([View Repository](link_to_repository))
+   - Key Skills: PHP, Python-Django
+4. **[Full Stack Project Name]** - [Short description]. ([View Repository](link_to_repository))
-   - Key Skills: jQuery, JavaScript
+   - Key Skills: Node.js, React, MongoDB

 ## Contact